00-lucid/set-offline/README.md

 init keyword is apply offline setting to node modules

-after apply, create npm_packages folder in your project directory
+after apply, check created npm_packages folder in your project directory

 you can use npm_packages when move project in offline infra